wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

             34.144.227.90
             ```
 * Traffic and response mirroring must be configured with both source and target set up, and the prepared instance chosen as a mirror target.
 Specific environment requirements must be met, such as allowing specific protocols for traffic mirroring configurations.
+* Mirrored traffic is tagged with either VLAN (802.1q), VXLAN, or SPAN.

 ## Step 1: Prepare Wallarm token